chickensoft-games/LogicBlocks/README.md

 - 📝 **Ordered input processing.**

-  All inputs are processed one-at-a-time, in order.
+  All inputs are processed one-at-a-time in the order received.
 If the current state does not have an input handler for the current input, the input is simply discarded.

 - 👩‍💻 **Developer-friendly.**